Dyersburg, Tennessee: Mid-Late 20th Century

-On March 5, 1963, a Piper Comanche plane carrying country singers Patsy Cline, Hawkshaw Hawkins, Cowboy Copas, and Cline's manager & pilot Randy Hughes stopped to refuel in Dyersburg.
+On March 5, 1963, a Piper Comanche plane carrying country singers Patsy Cline, Hawkshaw Hawkins, Cowboy Copas, and Cline's manager & pilot Randy Hughes stopped to refuel at the Dyersburg Regional Airport.
 The plane crashed around 20 minutes later in inclement weather near Camden, Tennessee.
+In 1965, the Illinois Central Railroad ceased providing passenger service to the town in Dyer County, including Dyersburg.
+During the Vietnam Conflict, Dyersburg native James A. Gardner posthumously won the Medal of Honor for his actions during Operation Van Buren.
+On the night of July 25, 1975, an arsonist firebombed the federal building in Dyersburg.
+Frank Maynard, a city police investigator, witnessed the arson, gave chase, and was shot by the suspect a few blocks away.

 In 1990, Boss Hoss Cycles was founded by Dyersburg resident Monte Warren.